App-vNext/Polly/src/Polly.Testing/README.md

 # About Polly.Testing

-This package exposes API and utilities that can be used to assert the composition of resilience strategies.
+This package exposes APIs and utilities that can be used to assert on the composition of resilience strategies.

 ``` csharp
 // Build your resilience strategy.